endeepak/stub_on_web/README.md

 ## Why yet another stub?

-The existing free web solutions suffer from some of the problems listed below
+The existing web solutions suffer from some of the problems listed below

 * Doesn't allow to choose your own path for url so it is easy to remember
 * Doesn't allow to edit the response.
 Only way to test multiple scenarios is to create new url and update your app config and restart your services.
 Oh too much work!
+* Change requests take longer time
+* UI cluttered with commercial aspect

-* I was learning [elixir](http://elixir-lang.org/).
+And I was learning [elixir](http://elixir-lang.org/).
 This was simple enough and fun to try out!

 ## Thanks to